llms.txt explained: Step-by-step guide & practical example

 # [Your company or project name]

-> Contact person: [Your email address]
+> Contact: [Your email address]

-> Last update: [Today's date]
+> Last updated: [Today's date]

-- Our mission: [Link to the "About us" page]
+My mission: [Link to your "About" page]

-## Our most important content
+My most important content

 - [Link to the corresponding page]

-- [Title of another important content]
+[Title of another important piece of content]

 - [Link to the corresponding page]

-- LinkedIn: [Link to your LinkedIn profile]
+LinkedIn: [Link to your LinkedIn profile]

 Done!
 You have now given the AI a clear guide.
-Check the file by visiting yourDomain.com/llms.txt in your browser.
+Verify the file by visiting yourdomain.com/llms.txt in your browser.

 2. Scroll down to the APIs section.

-Method 3: Alternatives for all systems (Generators)
+Method 3: Alternatives for all systems (generators)

 What does an optimal llms.txt look like in practice?